Woodehh/Neodius/README.md

 * ETH: `0x442a0092725a7c6c17938605c76c4c1d2b8bb4c1`

 ## Press
 We have some press displays.
-These can be found here: [Press Displays](https://github.com/ITSVision/Nodius/blob/master/Artwork/Press%20Displays/press-displays.md)
+These can be found here: [Press Displays](https://github.com/CityOfZion/Neodius/blob/master/Artwork/Press%20Displays/press-displays.md)

-For press inquiries, please send an e-mail to: Nodius[at]ITS-Vision[dot]nl
+For press inquiries, please send an e-mail to: Neodius[at]ITS-Vision[dot]nl

 ## Authors/Contributors
 The authors working on this project: